bensinober/shell-game/README.md

 ## Requirements

-Build with the new kid on the block - [Zig](https://ziglang.org/) - for speed, tolerance and curiosity.
+Built with the new kid on the block - [Zig](https://ziglang.org/) - for speed, tolerance and curiosity.

 Zig is a static low level C runner-up, still in its infancy but with great promise!